Mangu/AzureIoTHandsOnLabs/readme.md

 For the lab hardware, you need at a minimum, a RaspberryPi (2, 3, or ZeroW), a DHT22 temperature and humidity sensor, LED, resistors, breadboard and wires.
 If you don't already have hardware, you can buy the kits from the links below (among many other places)

 *	Raspberry PI 3 kit - https://www.adafruit.com/products/3058
 *	DHT 22  Temperature and Humidity Sensor - https://www.adafruit.com/products/385
+*  (optional) - if you want to experience the gateway SDK, you need an Arduino device - https://www.adafruit.com/product/50 (feel free to substitute any other Arduino device with a USB port, like a Nano, for example)

 ### Modules

 * [Module 1 - Azure IoT Remote Monitoring pre-configured solution](Module1)
 * [Module 2 - Connect Device to IoT Hub](Module2)
+* <<todo:  link to Module 2>>
 * [Module 3 - Azure Stream Analytics](Module3)
 * [Module 4 - Azure Functions](Module4)
 * [Module 5 - Device Management](Module5)